bowornpol/NUIM-pipeline/README.md

 #### **Core functions and their utilities**

-The following table outlines the core functions of the NUIM pipeline and their primary utilities.
+The following table outlines the core functions of the NUIM pipeline and their primary utilities:

 | Function | Utility |
 | :---------------- | :----------------------- |